fluid-project/infusion-docs/src/documents/DataSourceAPI.md

 Concrete DataSource implementations include `fluid.dataSource.url` which read and write data over HTTP both in the browser and in node.js, as well as [`kettle.dataSource.file`](https://github.com/fluid-project/kettle/blob/main/docs/DataSources.md#configuration-options-accepted-by-kettledatasourcefile) available in node.js acting on the filesystem, and `fluid.prefs.cookieStore` which acts on cookies in the browser.
-Note that mixin grades include [ `kettle.dataSource.CouchDB`](https://github.com/fluid-project/kettle/blob/main/docs/DataSources.md#the-kettledatasourcecouchdb-mixin-grade) which is capable of imbuing a core DataSource with CouchDB-like persistence semantics.
+Mixin grades include [ `kettle.dataSource.CouchDB`](https://github.com/fluid-project/kettle/blob/main/docs/DataSources.md#the-kettledatasourcecouchdb-mixin-grade) which is capable of imbuing a core DataSource with CouchDB-like persistence semantics.
 Grades in the `kettle` namespace are provided in Infusion's node.js companion project [Kettle](https://github.com/fluid-project/kettle).